 Carl Friedrich Bucherer founded the company now bearing his name in 1888 in Lucerne, Switzerland.
-It is among the oldest watch brands with continuous ownership by the founding family with the third generation currently in charge (Jörg G. Bucherer is chairman of the board).
 The company is lauded as the first to successfully develop and launch a peripheral rotor, which winds the movement with an oscillator at the periphery (instead of on top) that allows for an unfettered view of the mechanics.
 Introduced in 2008, the caliber CFB A1000 was the first with this groundbreaking new automatic system and the CFB A2000 followed in 2016, bringing a COSC Swiss Chronometer certification.
 Jörg G. Bucherer assumed control of the company in 1976 and in 2001, changed the brand's name from Bucherer to Carl F. Bucherer in honor of his grandfather.
 Jörg also took the new brand name international the same year.
-Sascha Moeri is the current CEO and the company remains fully independent.

 Carl F. Bucherer has three main collections in its portfolio.